Taking Dangerous Roads Escaping to Bovec Wurzen & Vršič Pass

 Ramsau am Dachstein to Bovec – Day 5

-Getting here was exciting, we used the Wurzen pass on the way out of Austria which features 18% inclines and a few hair pins, for this with the fully loaded Landy low range is fairly useful.
+Getting here was exciting, we used the Wurzen pass on the way out of Austria which features 18% inclines and a few hair pins, for this the fully loaded Landy low range is fairly useful.

 The Wurzen Pass was followed by using the 206 road which goes from Kranjska Gora to Bovec.
-This road we had previously travel in the other direction several years ago and resulted in Cassie reliving her breakfast.
+This road we had previously travelled in the other direction several years ago and resulted in Cassie reliving her breakfast.

-The Vršič Pass road, has some pretty serious gradients and cobbled sections, the views are spectacular.
+The Vršič Pass road has some pretty serious gradients and cobbled sections, the views are spectacular.
 There are 50 numbered hairpin turnings, but I would say at least a hundred turns in total, as they are only numbered if they are proper hairpins!
-I think both of these roads feature on the Dangerous roads website.
+I think both of these roads feature on the Dangerous Roads website.

 At Vodenca, as we knew the area, we just left the car on the side of the road and wandered down to the river, to have lunch on the other side.
 To cross the river you have to use one of the wire bridges, which Wendy does not like, Cassie and I bounced over it in joy!

 The water was no warmer than usual, it must be about 10 degrees Celsius, cold enough to cause pain in your feet and hands.
 Cassie got dunked for soaking me having promised she would not and I eventually managed to get in and out in a very short second.
-Wendy took the option of looking pretty on the stoney beach.
+Wendy took the option of looking pretty on Stoney Beach.
 By the time this was done it was almost time for the reception to open so we killed the last few minutes, having a Radler at the bar.

 The plan for tomorrow was to have a chilled day of walking and swimming.